benjam3n/timelapsify/README.md

 ## Usage

+### Automatic setup

+Run `./install.sh` on an Ubuntu system to install the required dependencies and register the native messaging host automatically.

+### Manual setup

 1. Install `yt-dlp` and `ffmpeg` on your system.
 2. Copy `timelapsify.py` somewhere on your system and create a native messaging host manifest pointing to it.
 For example on Linux: